 Our pharmacist and occupational therapists facilitate a Falls Prevention Clinic.
 This clinic provides a multi-factoral falls assessment and thorough medication review.
 This clinic is geared towards patients who:

 - Have fallen or almost fallen within the last 12 months

 - Feel unsteady on their feet

-Our pharmacist, Stephanie Lynch, is able to provide comprehensive medication therapy management through patient centered pharmaceutical care.
-Stephanie can meet one on one with patients for a multiple of reasons.
+Our pharmacist is able to provide comprehensive medication therapy management through patient centered pharmaceutical care.
+She can meet one on one with patients for a multiple of reasons.

 - Consultations with patients recently discharged from hospital with multiple changes to their medication regimen.

 - Meeting with patients with chronic medical conditions such as:

 - Chronic Pain

 - Consultations with patients that are on multiple medications.